 This Europace wine cooler features a 3 layered clear glass door that gives better thermal insulation and energy efficiency.
 This model comes with a 5 years compressor warranty and 1-year parts warranty.

 For a dual-zone wine cooler, check out EuropAce EQC 6910 Dual-Zone Wine Cooler 91 Bottles).
 It has two separate compartments with independent temperature controls, allowing you to keep your reds and whites separately.
 It can hold up to 91 bottles!
 For even bigger storage capacity, check out Bosch 368 Litre KSW38940 Dual-Zone Wine Cooler (97 bottles).
 If you are a serious wine lover and want something more upmarket, check out Bodega.

-Make sure to buy a fridge that is energy efficient.
-The last thing you want is for your fridge to bump up your electrical bill and you get a whopping sum to pay off each month.
-It is easy to find an energy-efficient fridge in Singapore, just look for the energy label like the one above.
+Make sure to buy fridges in Singapore that are energy efficient.
+The last thing you want is for your refrigerator to bump up your electrical bill and you get a whopping sum to pay off each month.
+It is easy to find energy-efficient fridges in Singapore, just look for the energy label like the one above.

 - Ice/water dispenser: this one can be particularly useful, especially if you fancy that ice-cold drink after a long day at work.
 Check out Samsung RS68N8322S9 for this function.

 - Quick chill: Need something to chill quickly?
 This function allows you to prep for a party just hours in advance by quickly chilling your drinks, or if you are making that delicious no-bake tiramisu of yours.
 Check out Samsung RT46K237DX for this function.